 Elevated keeps the nose of the board higher than the other modes.
-The mode is designed for people living on extremely steep hills or who plan to jump high sidewalks.
+The mode is designed for people living on extremely steep hills or who plan to jump on high sidewalks.
 Some people use it for trail riding but I would rather recommend Delerium.

 The speed is increased to 20mph and the maximum torque is available enabling an extra burst when needed.